 What Is Kernel Density Estimation?

-The kernel density estimation is the process to estimate the probability density function for random values.
+The kernel density estimation is the process of estimating the probability density function for random values.
 This process makes the curve edges smooth based on the weighted values.
 It depends on the smoothing parameter called bandwidth.
 The mathematical formula to calculate kernel density estimation is given below:

 - K is kernel